Escobita/selenium/selenium-core/selenium-website/src/main/rst/06_test_design_considerations.rst

    		selenium.waitForPageToLoad("30000");
    }

-Herein whole idea is to have centralized location for objects and using comprehensible names for objects.
-To achieve this properties files can be used in java.
-Properties file contains key/value pairs, where in key and value both are String values.
+The whole idea is to have a centralized location for objects and using comprehensible names for those objects.
+To achieve this, properties files can be used in java.
+A properties file contains key/value pairs, where each key and value are strings.

 Consider a property file *prop.properties* which has got definition of HTML object used above